southwick-associates/salic/inst/new-state-Rfiles/README.txt

 - 2-license-history
 - 3-secondary-data
 - 4-dashboard-results

-- output
+- output (for output data/results)
-- shared
+- shared (for functions shared by multiple scripts)
-- temp
+- temp   (a place for temporary work - not part of script workflow)